-Volunteers are of great importance to the festival.
-Every year committed volunteers are helping us to create an engaging and inspiring platform for documentaries and debates.
+The work of our volunteers is very important to the festival.
+Every year committed volunteers help us to create an engaging and inspiring platform for documentaries and debates.
 Volunteering gives you a unique opportunity to see how a festival works from the inside, meet new people, and be part of an inspiring community!

 As a volunteer you will work minimum 3 days (from 4-7 hours per day) before or during the festival period, and in return you will get: